 Reasons for too much thyroxine (T-4)

-Your thyroid gland is located at the base of your neck in the front, just above your breastbone. ...
+Your thyroid gland is located at the base of your neck, just below the Adam's apple. ...

 Hyperthyroidism, particularly Graves' disease, tends to run in families and is more common in women than in men.
 If another member of your family has a thyroid condition, talk with your doctor about what this may mean for your health and whether he or she has any recommendations for monitoring your thyroid function.

 Hyperthyroidism can lead to a number of complications:

 You're likely to start by seeing your family doctor or a general practitioner.
 However, in some cases, you may be referred immediately to a doctor who specializes in the body's hormone-secreting glands (endocrinologist).
 If you have eye involvement, you may also be referred to an eye doctor (ophthalmologist).

 It's good to prepare for your appointment.
 Here's some information to help you get ready for your appointment, and to know what to expect from your doctor.

 Preparing a list of questions will help you make the most of your time with your doctor.
 For hyperthyroidism, some basic questions to ask your doctor include: